UnstableDesign/Experimental-Textiles/content/docs/lesson-plan.md

 **What to Bring**

-Each day in class bring Scissors, Multimeter, Masking Tape, Pencil, Folder for Paper and Samples, Arduino Kit.
+Each day in class bring Scissors, Multimeter, Masking Tape, Pencil, Folder for Paper and Samples.
 Also have your loom (or whatever weaving accessories you need for the day)

 ---
 ## Week 1 - Welcome
-The goals for this week are to help you gain an embodied sense of what weaving is and how it works, particularly when working with heddle/frame style looms.
+The goals for this week are to help you gain an embodied sense of what weaving is, what a (string) heddle is and how it can help scaffold a tabby structure.
 We'll also do the administrative work of getting class setup.

-### 8/28 - Class Introduction
+### 8/26 - Class Introduction

 #### In class
 - Setting Community Norms